 One specific question we receive is whether we can build the tub from aluminum.
 While aluminum tubs are common on end dump trailers and some bottom dumps, you will not find an aluminum tub from SmithCo.
 It simply isn’t durable enough in a side dump application to meet our standards.

 While we don’t offer aluminum, we do have some options in steel thickness to minimize a trailer’s weight.
 The specifics depend on the tub style and trailer model; for example, we can use 1/8” thick steel on an SHV tub, or 3/16” for an aggregate trailer that doesn’t haul large aggregate.
 We’re always happy to talk through your specific needs to make the best recommendation.
+(For additional weight saving considerations, see our article on Tires and Wheels.)

 Customers who are not necessarily concerned about maximizing payloads, such as those who haul by the load, often prioritize maneuverability and ease of getting around on the job site.
 In this case, we recommend a shorter trailer with fewer axles.